 Princess Cruises offers a good blend of traditional and modern cruising with an emphasis on dining, entertainment and relaxation.
-While Princess offers many actives and dining for free, not everything is included.
+While Princess offers many actives and dining for free, not everything is included and it may be to know what’s included on a Princess Cruises cruise.

 In this post, we will detail exactly what is included on a Princess cruise and what costs extra.